 If you are looking for a place to start your spiritual practice, this should be your first tool.
 Your collection of spiritual journals is your best friend.
 It is a “must-have” tool because it will be your spiritual life coach.

 Our handwriting contains a lot of information that we can use to spot trends and roadblocks in our growth and progress.
-Most progress comes in small incremental steps, so we tend to miss these small steps of progress unless we record them in a journal.
+Most progress comes in small incremental steps, so we miss these small steps of progress unless we record them in a journal.

 Third-Eye Awakening Process